EmbeddedNim/fastrpc/README.md

 1. `reqtype: int8` request message type (current valid request values are `5,7,9,18`)
 2. `msgid: int32` sequence number for client to track (async) responses
 3. `procName: string` name of the procedure (method) to call
-4. `params: array[MsgPackNodes]` an array of parameters.
-Arbitray packed MsgPack (CBOR) data matching the method definition.
+4. `params: array[MsgPackNodes]` an array of parameters of arbitrary MsgPack data.

 The supported types of requests are:
 - `Request = 5`